KonVas/lick-the-toad/index.md

 ![](images/nnet.gif)

 ### Creative Outcomes
-The generated output can control real time sonfication algorithms which can run independently installed as "on site" work or received by other performers and thus can be interpreted to other sonification ad-hoc processes.
+The generated output can control real time sonfication algorithms which can run independently as an interactive installation and "on site" work and/or received by other performers remotely and thus can be interpreted to other sonification ad-hoc processes online.
 Thus, the system provides a hybrid mode of interaction, and can be used in many contexts.
 Data can be received by other audio platforms supporting OSC communication.

 ![](images/audio-control-ltt.gif)